 Preparation

 In a large skillet, heat your frying oil over medium heat.
-The exact amount of oil you need will depend on the size of pan that you have.
+The exact amount of oil you need will depend on the size of the pan that you have.
 You want enough oil that it will cover about half of the cakes once they are in there.
+The oil should heat to a temperature of 360 degrees f using a deep-fry thermometer.

 Slice the mozzarella cheese into pieces that are about 1/2 inch thick.